WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

   - Macro-weighted to address class imbalance
   - = OneVsOne Macro AUC but with the flexibility to calculate a weighted average
     - Also see sklearn implementation of [average_multiclass_ovo_score](https://github.com/scikit-learn/scikit-learn/blob/main/sklearn/metrics/_base.py)
-- How it works: a model with a high multipartite AUC score can rank
+- How it works: a model with a high multipartite AUC score can perform ranking
-  - Medium risk customers above low risk customers &
+  - Medium-risk customers rank above low-risk customers &
-  - High risk customers above low risk customers &
+  - High-risk customers rank above low-risk customers &
-  - High risk customers above medium risk customers
+  - High-risk customers rank above medium-risk customers
   - <img src="../data/image/task2A-image-4.png"  width="1000">

 - Other resources